DiegoEMartinezZ/DiegoEMartinezZ/README.md

 My name is Diego Martínez, I´m a _Web Developer_ and _Data Analyst._

-Two years ago I started studying How to become a developer and when I saw that I could combine my knowledge and experience in graphic design within the developer world I decided to focus 100% of my time on learning code, good practices and develop web pages/applications that would provide solutions to problems that users or clients might have.
+Two years ago I started studying How to become a developer and when I saw that I could combine my knowledge and experience in graphic design within the developer world I decided to focus 100% of my time on learning how to code, good practices and develop web pages/applications that would provide solutions to problems that users or clients might have.

-**I work mainly in React :computer:**
-**Learning Java Backend thanks to a scholarshipe given by Globant 🔥**
+**Learning Java Backend thanks to a Globant´s scholarship 🔥**

 ### Follow me on